Delray Beach Spinal Cord Injury Lawyer

 According to data compiled by the National Spinal Cord Injury Statistical Center (NSCISC), there are currently around 282,000 people living with spinal cord injuries in the US.
 That number increases every year, as approximately 17,000 new victims are hurt by various types of traumatic events.
 Though it is estimated that around half of the new injuries are due to car accidents, other causes of spinal cord injury include failed surgeries, slip and fall incidents, workplace accidents, and others.
 Victims endure excruciating pain and suffering, and may experience varying levels of paralysis.

-The team of Delray Beach spinal cord injury lawyers at the Leifer Law Firm has assisted many victims get their lives back after someone else’s negligence causes such severe bodily harm.
+The team of Delray Beach spinal cord injury lawyers at Leifer & Ramirez has assisted many victims get their lives back after someone else’s negligence causes such severe bodily harm.
 Our attorneys have extensive experience and knowledge in spinal cord injury cases, and we are persistent in pursuing the responsible party to get the compensation you deserve.

 Overview of Spinal Cord Injuries